 If using a USB drive, it is necessary to choose a quality product, less than 16 MB capacity, with FAT file system.
 Files may be renamed, but Configuration and Software Upgrade file extensions must NOT be changed.
-The USB-drive must contain only one copy of these type of files.
+The USB drive must contain only one copy of these type of files.
 If more than one is available, the first one alphabetically will be imported by the controller.

-File Transfer Status Displays the status of the last attempt to export a file Data Log Range Select how far back in time for data to be downloaded: Since Previous down- load, past 6 hours, all the way up to the past 3 months.
+File Transfer Status Displays the status of the last attempt to export a file Data Log Export The data log contains data from every input and output.
+Enter this menu set up a data log file to export: Data Log Range ge Select how far back in time for data to be downloaded: Since Previous download, past 6 hours, all the way up to the past 3 months.
+Log Frequency Select the amount of time between data points.
+The amount of time a varies with the Data Log Range.
+If the Data Log Range is selected as Since Previous download, the choices for frequency of data points will be limited by how far back in time the last download occurred.